-Spending a night in the world’s first virtually zero-energy, high-tech hotel, will soon become a reality at the harbor of IJburg, Amsterdam.
-Hotel Breeze was designed as a unique and innovative concept, resulting in the first (n) Zero Energy Hotel, with a BREEAM ‘Excellent’ certification.
+Spending a night in the world’s first virtually zero-energy, high-tech hotel.
+Soon, it will become a reality at the harbour of IJburg, Amsterdam.
+We designed Hotel Breeze as a unique and innovative concept, resulting in the first (n) Zero Energy Hotel, with a BREEAM ‘Excellent’ certification.

 We designed Hotel Breeze in such a way that it harnesses sunlight and wind to heat and cool the living spaces.
 This smart combination of solar heating with specialised air circulation provides naturally heated water as well as ventilation to the rooms.
 In a way, the Breeze building can be seen as one large and natural air-conditioning system.
 The Earth, Wind & Fire (EWF) concept was developed throughout the building design and installations.
 We coated the façade, rooftop and canopies at each side with photovoltaic cells.
 This way we created a modern look.

 The inside of the building expresses the unique nature-driven narrative of the sun, wind and falling water droplets, as the important ingredients in order to cool, ventilate and heat the hotel rooms of this 11 storey building.
 The “solar chimney” on the south side offers sun driven ventilation and heating that can reach temperatures of 60°C. The climate cascade, besides cooling, provides air cleaning.
 The building with its height of 36 meters, consists of the following main elements; a solar chimney, a climate cascade and a power façade.